The Imaginative Generative Adversarial Network: Automatic Data Augmentation for Dynamic Skeleton-Based Hand Gesture and

 \section{Conclusions}

 We have proposed an automatic data augmentation tool that can `imagine' realistic alterations to input data.
-It is the first time a teacher forcing training scheme has been used in a GAN, and the approach of using a CycleGAN structure to generate trajectory data is also novel.
-Moreover, CycleGAN was originally proposed to transfer latent attributes between two datasets.
-However, we here use it within one dataset.
 The data augmented using the Imaginative GAN is evaluated against data augmented using a classical approach as well as the denoised and padded raw data.
 Our results have demonstrated that the Imaginative GAN outperforms the classical approach in mean validation accuracy, standard error, and in the time cost to find an optimized strategy.
-We have also observed that the data distribution approximated by the Imaginative GAN is close to the real data distribution and exhibits a higher diversity than the real data.

 In summary, the Imaginative GAN is superior to simply adding stochastic and sequential distortions to data.
 In the future, we foresee a library of Imaginative GANs trained on different types of data, allowing researchers to directly download pre-trained Imaginative GANs and instantly generating their own synthetic data.
 While the classical approach may still be a useful tool to prevent over-fitting and increase the deep learning model's performance, the Imaginative GAN can always be used as a baseline to compare against, since it takes almost zero effort and zero prior knowledge or inspection of the input data to generate synthetic data using the Imaginative GAN.